 Ecological environment: The plant prefers a warm climate, not resistant to cold.
 The plant grows well on sandy soil and is not suitable for clay.
 The plant distributes in south, southwest, the middle and lower reaches areas of the Yangtze River, Taiwan, and other areas of China.

 Trait identification:is the same as Achyranthes longifolia.

 (4).Achyranthes aspera var. indica: It is commonly known as Dun Ye Tu Niú Xī, or Round-Leaf Achyranthes.
 Stems densely white or yellow villous.
 Leaf blade obovate, 1.5~6.5 cm long, 2~4 cm wide, apex rounded and obtuse, often convex, base broadly cuneate, margin undulate, both surfaces densely pilose.

-Ecological environment: It is distributed in Taiwan island, Yunnan, Sichuan, Guangdong and other areas of China.
-It is also distributed in Sri Lanka.
+Ecological environment: The plant distributes on Taiwan island, Yunnan, Sichuan, Guangdong, and other areas of China.
+The plant also distributes in Sri Lanka.